ArnaultMICHEL/guacamole-compose/Admin-guide.md

-# Administration of the service
+# Administration of Guacamole and Keycloak

+You have now to manage 3 ressources :
+- connections to VMs or servers,
+  - they can be hierarchically organized with connection groups.
+- user's that can access the servie,
+- roles that defines authorizations.

-There is 3 ways to manage users, roles and connections to VMs/Servers :
+There is 3 ways to manage thoses ressources :
 1. using terraform : i encourage it as it will help to manage the lifecycles
 2. using CLI Scripts located in `manage` directory
 3. using the admin web GUI